Aurelian-C/React-Summary_App/src/markdowns/Defining_&_using_routes.md

 ### The `element` property

-To establish a connection between your path and your component, you add another key property and that's the `element` property. ==The `element` property contains the JSX markup that should be loaded when the path is active==, so for the `element` you now define some JSX markup that should be rendered to the screen when the route is active.
+To establish a connection between your path and your component, you add another key property and that's the `element` property. ==The `element` property contains the JSX markup that should be loaded when the path is active==, so for the `element` property you set some JSX markup that should be rendered to the screen when the route is active.

 ```react
 import Home from './components'